HimaxWiseEyePlus/WE_I_Plus_User_Examples/HIMAX_Yolo_Fastest_Person_Detection_Example/README.md

     ```

   - Train your own yolo-fastest model
-    - Model used by this example is training with COCO dataset, please take a look [here](https://github.com/HimaxWiseEyePlus/Yolo-Fastest) about training detail.
+    - Model default used by this example is training with COCO dataset, please take a look [here](https://github.com/HimaxWiseEyePlus/Yolo-Fastest) about training detail.
+    - The other pre-trained model, `himax_dataset_yolo.tflite`, is trained by our own HIMAX dataset, please take a look [here](https://github.com/HimaxWiseEyePlus/Yolo-Fastest#himax-pretrained-model) for more detail.

-  - Please put your own model and rename it to `yolo.tflite`, you can also download from [here](https://github.com/HimaxWiseEyePlus/Yolo-Fastest/blob/master/ModelZoo/yolo-fastest-1.1_160_person/yolo-fastest-1.1_160_person.tflite).
+  - Please put your own model which is trained by COCO dataset and rename it to `yolo.tflite`, and you can also download from [here](https://github.com/HimaxWiseEyePlus/Yolo-Fastest/raw/master/ModelZoo/yolo-fastest-1.1_160_person/yolo-fastest-1.1_160_person.tflite).
+The other pre-trained model, `himax_dataset_yolo.tflite`, which is trained by our own HIMAX dataset, and you can also download from [here](https://github.com/HimaxWiseEyePlus/Yolo-Fastest/raw/master/ModelZoo/yolo-fastest-1.1_160_person/yolo-fastest-1.1_160_person.tflite).
 Your folder structure should look like this:
     ```
     WE_I_Plus_User_Examples/HIMAX_Yolo_Fastest_Person_Detection_Example/
+    |_ himax_dataset_yolo.tflite
     |_ himax_we1_sdk
     |_ image_gen_linux
     |_ images